Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Hypothesis_Testing/Markdown_tutorial.md

 <img src="level-of-significance-and-p-value.png" alt="T Distribution" width="600"/>

-In most cases, a significance level ($\alpha$) of 0.05 is used.
+In most cases, a significance level of 0.05 is used.
 If the p-value is less than or equal to the significance level of 0.05, then there is a probability of 0.05 or less that we would obtain a t-statistic as extreme as what we did, if the null hypothesis were true.

 Example 1:
 In this example, the p-value is 0.25.
 This means that there is a 0.25 probability that we would obtain a t-statistic as extreme as we did, assuming the null hypothesis is true.